andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 listening for specific phrases, and running messages through APIs like sentiment using Azure's Text Analysis.

 Timing-wise when does the Middleware get triggered?
-The below diagram shows you generally how turns function:
+The below diagram shows you generally how turns function: <br/>
-(READ LEFT TO RIGHT) USER SENDS MESSAGE    --> MIDDLEWARE 1 --> MIDDLEWARE 2 --> MIDDLEWARE 3 --> ON TURN IS CALLED
+(READ LEFT TO RIGHT) USER SENDS MESSAGE    --> MIDDLEWARE 1 --> MIDDLEWARE 2 --> MIDDLEWARE 3 --> ON TURN IS CALLED<br/>
-(READ RIGHT TO LEFT) USER RECIEVES MESSAGE <-- MIDDLEWARE 1 <-- MIDDLEWARE 2 <-- MIDDLEWARE 3 <-- ON TURN IS CALLED
+(READ RIGHT TO LEFT) USER RECIEVES MESSAGE <-- MIDDLEWARE 1 <-- MIDDLEWARE 2 <-- MIDDLEWARE 3 <-- ON TURN IS CALLED<br/>

 Exercises:
 * Middleware 3 was designed to listen for a keyword that will trigger a different control flow than the above typical pattern -- look for it and trigger it.